sam-the-programmer/stock-search/README.md

  + Welcome - Welcome to the web app!
  + All Data - Browse and predict from all provided data
- + Companies - View and predict from data on specific companies and organizations' data.
  + Cryptocurrencies - View and predict from cryptocurrency data
  + Exchange Rates - View and predict from exchange rate data
- + Indexes - View and predict from many of the major indexes